AlfredoSystems/Spin-Hardware/README.md

 * TRRS jack provides swift and robust Serial Wire Debug (SWD) programming interface

 ## Why you shouldn't make one of these
 1. The LoRa wireless system is put together pretty much from scratch.
-They simply don't sell handheld LoRa transmitters.
+They don't really sell handheld LoRa transmitters.
 We made one ourselves, a process I do not recommend to anyone.
 We also have to make custom antenna for each board.
 2. Spin-Sonic was designed to be assembled by JLCPCB, unfortunately JLC does not stock 400g accelerometers.
-I had to solder the H3LIS331DL's after the fact, a process that was tedious and unreliable.
+H3LIS331DL's had to be soldered after the fact, a process that can be tedious and unreliable.
-3. Using a TRRS connector (audio jack) for the programming interface does make rapid code testing easier, we just had to make a custom programming cable which is a pain.
+3. Using a TRRS connector (audio jack) for the programming interface does make rapid code testing easier, but we did have to make a custom programming cable which is a pain.